jolars/moloch/docs/index.md

 ## Installing from Source

-If you want to use the development version of [moloch]{.sans-serif}, you can install it manually.
+If you want to use the development version of Moloch, you can install it manually.
 You only need a recent LaTeX distribution which includes **l3build**.
 Then simply follow the steps below.

 Download the source with a `git clone` of <https://github.com/jolars/moloch>